wemake-services/wemake-vue-template/template/docs/template/architecture.md

 - [`.gitignore`](https://git-scm.com/docs/gitignore) - file that specifies
   what should we commit into the repository and we should not

+- `docker/` - this folder contains `Dockerfile`s and utility scripts that are used for development and quality assurance

 - [`docker-compose.yml`](https://docs.docker.com/compose/compose-file/) - this
   the file specifies `docker` services that are needed for development and testing